 Have your Say about CrossFit and Steroid Use

-What are your thoughts about steroids within the CrossFit world?
+What are your thoughts about steroids or other performance-enhancing drugs within the CrossFit world?
+Or, on those athletes who got busted for PEDs and doping?
 Leave a comment below and let us know what you think.
+We’d love to hear from you.

 Also be sure to give this article a share on Twitter, Pinterest, or Facebook.
 It’ll help other people, like yourself who want to raise awareness about this serious problem.